qkaiser/qkaiser.github.io/_posts/2016-01-28-macro-doc-analysis.markdown

 The price shall discuss, if you can make.
 Answer please.
 {% endhighlight %}

-The attachment is a file named "New.gz" allegedly containing the "Terms of reference" Mihail is talking about.
+The attachment is a file named *New.gz* allegedly containing the "Terms of reference" Mihail is talking about.

 #### Malicious attachment fingerprinting

 So let's dive in !
-I launched a VM and ran some basic checks on the file. `binwalk` told us that the file is actually a RAR archive, even though the extension says `.gz`
+I launched a VM and ran some basic checks on the file. binwalk tells us that the file is actually a RAR archive, even though the extension says *.gz*

 {% highlight sh %}
 $ binwalk New.gz